Luka Ivanušec

-Luka Ivanušec ([lûːka iʋanǔʃets]; born 26 November 1998) is a Croatian professional footballer who plays as an attacking midfielder for Prva HNL club Dinamo Zagreb and the Croatia national team.
+Luka Ivanušec ([lûːka iʋanǔʃets]; born 26 November 1998) is a Croatian professional footballer who plays as a left winger or attacking midfielder for Super League Greece club PAOK and the Croatia national team.

 Club career

+Lokomotiva Zagreb

-Born in Varaždin, Ivanušec made his professional debut for Lokomotiva in the Prva HNL on 20 December 2015 against Slaven Belupo.
+Born in Varaždin, Ivanušec grew up in Ljubešćica.
+He made his professional debut for Lokomotiva in the Prva HNL on 20 December 2015 against Slaven Belupo.
 He came on as an 85th-minute substitute for Josip Ćorić as Lokomotiva won 3–0.
 He didn't make another appearance for the club until the next season in which he made his European club debut on 30 June 2016 against Andorran side Santa Coloma.
 He started the match and played 60 minutes as Lokomotiva won 3–1.
 He then scored his first goal for the club on 3 December 2016 against Cibalia.
 His 73rd-minute goal was the third as Lokomotiva went on to win 4–1 over the last place side.

+Dinamo Zagreb

 On 19 August 2019, Ivanušec signed for Croatian champions Dinamo Zagreb, despite interest from Celtic and Olympiacos.
 He made his debut for Dinamo on 31 August, in a 1–0 derby loss to Hajduk Split at Stadion Poljud.
 He scored his first goal for Dinamo on 6 November, in a 3–3 draw with Shakhtar Donetsk in the Champions League.
 After Zoran Mamić was appointed as a manager of the club, Ivanušec became a more significant part of the team.
 In Mamić's system, Ivanušec simultaneously played as a right winger and an attacking midfielder, switching between the two positions with Lovro Majer during matches.
 On 26 November 2020, his 22nd birthday, he scored the third goal in the 3–0 victory over Wolfsberg in the Europa League.
 On 13 December, in a 2–2 derby draw with Rijeka, he scored one of the fastest goals in the history of the Prva HNL, scoring after only 21 seconds.
 On 11 March 2021, in a 2–0 defeat to Tottenham Hotspur away, Ivanušec was praised for his performance despite the loss, in contrast to the rest of the team.
+A week later, he provided an assist to an extra-time winner by Mislav Oršić, which completed a 3–0 victory over Tottenham Hotspur and secured qualification to the Europa League quarter-finals.

+On 25 July 2023, Ivanušec scored a hat-trick in a 4–0 win over Astana in the first leg of the Champions League second qualifying round.

+Feyenoord

+On 25 August 2023, Dutch side Feyenoord announced that it had signed Ivanušec on a 5-year contract.
+He scored his first goal for the club on 16 September, scoring the opening goal in a 6–1 home win against SC Heerenveen.

 International career

-Ivanušec made his senior international debut for Croatia on 11 January 2017 against Chile in the 2017 China Cup.
-He came on as a 90th-minute substitute for Franko Andrijašević as Croatia lost the match on penalties 4–1.
-He then scored his first international goal for Croatia in the next match against China.
-He found the net in the 36th minute to give Croatia the lead but China managed to equalize and finish the match 1–1.
-China eventually won on penalties 4–3.
-The goal made him the youngest goalscorer in the history of Croatia national team, surpassing Ivan Rakitić.